Fall Bulbs for Sale From K. van Bourgondien

 For more than 175 years, K. van Bourgondien has supplied gardeners with high-quality, plump bulbs for fall planting.
 We offer a wide selection of fall flower bulbs for sale and have unique varieties that you won't find at most retail stores.
-You'll find dozens of varieties of tulips, daffodils, crocuses, hyacinths and more--and they're available at wholesale pricing.
+You'll find dozens of varieties of tulips, daffodils, crocuses, hyacinths and more—and they're available at wholesale pricing.
 Our flower bulbs for sale are an economical way to plant lots of bulbs that will impress and delight when they burst into bloom in the spring.

 Choosing the Right Fall Bulbs

 While bulbs for fall planting are super-easy to grow, you'll get the best flower display if you do some pre-planning.
 Before shopping for fall flower bulbs for sale, make sure you have the right growing conditions for fall bulbs.
 Most require well-drained soil and full sun, or six or more hours of direct sunlight daily.
 However, some do well in partial shade.
 Next consider their bloom time.
 Some fall bulbs bloom in late winter, while others bloom in early summer.
 By selecting a variety of fall bulbs for sale, you can enjoy flowers for months.
 Finally take into account their height and flower color.
-If you're just getting started with fall bulbs or need a little inspiration, check out our blog on the Best Bulbs to Plant in Fall.
+If you're just getting started with fall bulbs or need a little inspiration, check out our blog on the Best Bulbs to Plant in Fall

 Grower's Guide to Flower Bulbs for Fall Planting

 Fall flower bulbs are planted in the fall, usually before regular frosts set in.
 This gives the bulbs plenty of time to establish their roots.
 However, flower bulbs can be planted in late fall if the ground isn't frozen or snow covered.